DevAttaulNoor/ECom_Website/Readme.md

 # A Responsive ECommerce Website Using HTML, CSS and JavaScript
 This repository contains the code for an e-commerce website developed using HTML, CSS, and JavaScript.
 The website allows users to browse and purchase products online.

-Getting Started....
+# Getting Started
-To run the website locally on your machine, follow these steps:
+To run the website locally on your machine, follow these steps.
 - Clone the repository or download the source code.
 - Open the project directory in your preferred code editor.
 - Ensure you have a modern web browser installed.
 - Open the index.html file in your browser.

-Features....
+# Features
 The e-commerce website includes the following features.
 - User authentication: Users can create accounts, log in, and log out.
 - Product listing: The website displays a list of products with their details, such as name, price, and image.
 - Product search: Users can search for products by keywords.